NinjaDevsIO/written-shurikens/README.md

 # written-shurikens
-A collection of written shurikens, made to handle th
+A collection of written shurikens, made to handle day-to-day tasks.